Hollywood Remains to Be Seen

 LAPD Street Signs

-Officer Glenn E. Bond In response to a series of recent bank robberies in the downtown area in the early 1920s, the LAPD assigned undercover officers to some of the banks.
+In response to a series of bank robberies in Los Angeles' downtown area in the early 1920s, the LAPD assigned undercover officers to some of the banks.
 On Wednesday, Feb.
-20, 1924, Officers Fred Forbes, 31, and Glenn Bond, 26, were assigned to the Merchants' National Bank, at 7th and Hoover streets.
+20, 1924, Officers Fred Forbes, 31, and Glen Bond, 26, were assigned to the Merchants' National Bank, at 7th and Hoover streets.
 Forbes and Bond were both members of the LAPD's new "Crime Crusher" squad, a group of about 300 officers assigned to fight the growing threat of organized crime in the city.

 At about noon, Forbes and Bond were sitting in the private office of Bank Manager Wilbur E. Zimmerman when three armed men entered the bank.
 Two of the gunmen approached Zimmerman at his desk, just outside his private office, pointed their guns at him and informed him that the bank was being robbed.
 The third gunman rounded up the assistant manager and three other bank employees, and warned them to remain still and keep quiet.